$L^1$-Stability of Vortex Sheets and Entropy Waves in Steady Compressible Supersonic Euler Flows over Lipschitz Walls: The Wave-Front Tracking Algorithm and Global Existence of Entropy Solutions

-Next, we discuss the construction of front tracking approximations for our initial-boundary value problem.
-Let $\vartheta$ denote the initial approximation parameter.
-For given initial data $\overline{U}$ and with $\vartheta > 0$, consider $\overline{U}^{\vartheta}$ a sequence of piecewise constant functions approximating $\overline{U}$ in the $L^{1}$--norm, and the wall boundary is also approximated as described in Section 2.
-Set $\mathcal{Z}_{\vartheta}$ to be the total number of jumps in the initial data $\overline{U}^{\vartheta}$ and the tangential angle function of the wall boundary.
-Let $\delta_{\vartheta} > 0$ be a parameter so that a rarafaction wave is replaced by a step function whose ``steps'' are no further apart than $\delta_{\vartheta}$.
+Next, we describe the construction of front tracking approximations for the initial-boundary value problem \eqref{2.1}--\eqref{1.8}.
+Denote $\vartheta>0$ as the initial approximation parameter.
+Then the given initial data function $\overline{U}$ is first approximated by a sequence of piecewise constant functions $\overline{U}^{\vartheta}$ in the $L^{1}$--norm, and the wall boundary is also approximated as described in \eqref{2.17} in \S 2 with

+For fixed $\vartheta>0$, denote $\mathcal{Z}_{\vartheta}$ as the set of the total number of jumps in the approximate initial data functions $\overline{U}^{\vartheta}$ and the tangential angle function of the wall boundary.
+Let $\delta_{\vartheta} > 0$ be a parameter so that a rarafaction wave is replaced by a step function whose {\it steps} are no further apart than $\delta_{\vartheta}$.
 The discontinuity between two steps is set to propagate with a speed equal to the Rankine-Hugoniot speed of the jump connecting the states corresponding to the two steps.
-At any time, the simplified Riemann solver (defined below) is employed, the constant $\hat{\lambda}$ denotes the speed of the generated non-physical wave, which is strictly greater than all the wave speeds of system (2.1).
-Note that the strength of the non-physical wave is the error generated when the simplified Riemann solver is applied.
+At any time, the simplified Riemann solver (defined below) is employed with constant $\hat{\lambda}>0$ (as the speed of the generated non-physical wave) which is strictly greater than all the wave speeds of system (2.1).
+The strength of the non-physical wave is the error generated when the simplified Riemann solver is applied.

-$\textbf{Accurate Riemann solver.}$ The accurate Riemann solver ({\bf ARS}) is the exact solution to the Riemann problem, with the condition that every rarefaction wave $\lbrace w, R_{d}(w)(\alpha)\rbrace$, $d = 1, 4$, is divided into equal parts and replaced by a piecewise constant rarefaction fan of several new wave-fronts of equal strength.
+$\textbf{Accurate Riemann solver.}$ The accurate Riemann solver ({\bf ARS}) is the exact solution of the Riemann problem, with the exception that every rarefaction wave $\lbrace w, R_j(w)(\alpha)\rbrace$, $j = 1, 4$, is divided into equal parts and replaced by a piecewise constant rarefaction fan of several new wave-fronts of equal strength.

-$\textbf{Simplified Riemann solver.}$ When only weak waves are involved, the simplified Riemann solver ($\textbf{SRS}$) here is the same as the one described in \ci{Baiti-Jenssen-1998, Bressan-2000}.
-That is, all new waves are put together in a single $\textit{non-physical front}$, travelling faster than all characteristic speeds.
+$\textbf{Simplified Riemann solver.}$ When only very weak waves are involved, the simplified Riemann solver ($\textbf{SRS}$) here is the same as the one described in \ci{Baiti-Jenssen-1998, Bressan-2000}.
+That is, all new weak waves are put together in a single $\textit{non-physical front}$ with positive speed larger than all the characteristic speeds.
 In the case of a weak wave interacting with the strong vortex sheet/entropy wave, the purpose of ($\textbf{SRS}$) is to ignore the strength of the weak wave, while preserving the strength of the strong vortex sheet/entropy wave, and to place the error in the non-physical wave in the following manner: